etnite/tiledb_scripts/README.md

 ### Front-loaded calling

-One advantage of using TileDB-VCF, as opposed to GATK's GenomicsDB, is that the variant calling process happens prior to DB import.
-Therefore, once new samples are imported into the DB, generating a new multi-sample VCF/BCF file entails an export step followed by a merging step, which are much faster.
+One advantage of using TileDB-VCF, as opposed to GATK's GenomicsDB, is that the variant calling process can happen prior to DB import depending on the software used.
+Therefore, once new samples are imported into the DB, generating a new multi-sample VCF/BCF file entails an export step followed by a merging step(s), which are much faster.

 ### Workflow

 TileDB-VCF seems to be geared somewhat more towards a GATK workflow, where single-sample gVCF files are created prior to SNP calling.
-Typicall I avoid using GATK because, as of this writing, it still doesn't support the newer .csi indices required for larger chromosomes (e.g. many of the wheat chromosomes).
+Typically I avoid using GATK because, as of this writing, it still doesn't support the newer .csi indices required for larger chromosomes (e.g. many of the wheat chromosomes).

-Therefore our my use case is a little roundabout.
+Therefore my use case is a little roundabout.
 We will typically call variants using BCFTools or Freebayes.
 Both of these tools create cohort or multi-sample VCF/BCF files.
 These must then be split into single-sample VCF/BCF files using `bcftools +split` prior to ingestion into the DB.
 On the other end, single sample